Taming-the-BEAST/Prior-selection/README.md

 > **Topic for discussion:** Do you have any feeling for what the origin should/could be set to?
 >

 The data span a period of 3 months and come from a limited area; thus, it would be unreasonable to assume that a single season flu epidemic would last longer than a few months.
 The best guess for the origin parameter prior we could make is therefore on the order of at least 3-4, but probably no more than 6 months.
 We set the prior according to this expectation.
+(Remember that branch lengths are measured in years).

 > Click on the arrow next to the **origin** and change the prior distribution from **Uniform** to **Gamma** with **Alpha** parameter set to 0.5 and **Beta** parameter set to 2.0 ([Figure 14](#originPrior)).